MoL Graduation Trajectory

 2nd Period

-Wed, 29 Oct: Plenary MoL thesis presentations (students graduating in
+- Wed, 29 Oct: Plenary MoL thesis presentations (students graduating in Semester 1)

-Wed, 5 Nov: Plenary MoL thesis presentations (students graduating in
+- Wed, 5 Nov: Plenary MoL thesis presentations (students graduating in Semester 1)

 - Wed, 3 Dec: MoL course presentations for second semester (TBC)